JacobShepherd5735/Oklahoma_Municipal_Water_Dashboard/docs/arcgis_dashboard_setup.md

 ## Hosted Feature Layer

 The hosted feature layer contains polygon geometries representing municipal boundaries.
-Each feature corresponds to a single municipality and includes a unique identifier field (`unique_id`).
+These polygon boundaries were obtained from OKMaps.org (https://okmaps.org/ogi/search.aspx).
+One feature corresponds to one municipality, and includes a unique identifier field (`unique_id`).

 Primary roles:
 - Provides the spatial context for the dashboard